Home / Resume / Education / Tutor Resume

 Learning Center Tutor

-"Lead Tutor at Kumon with 4 years of experience.
-Work with 25 to 30 students weekly in math and reading.
+"Lead Tutor at a math and reading center with 4 years of experience.
+Work with 25 to 30 students weekly using structured lesson planning and progress tracking.
 Students average 1.5 grade-level improvement in 6 months."

 SAT/ACT Prep

-"Private SAT/ACT tutor with 3 years of experience.
-Students average 150+ point SAT score improvements.
-100% re-enrollment rate across 4 semesters."
+"Private SAT/ACT prep tutor with 3 years of experience teaching test-taking strategies.
+Students average 150+ point SAT score improvements, with a 100 percent re-enrollment rate across 4 semesters."

 Online Tutor

-"Online math tutor working with 20 students weekly via Zoom.
+"Online math tutor delivering one-on-one instruction to 20 students weekly via Zoom and Google Classroom.
 Specialize in algebra and geometry for grades 7 through 10.
 Average student grade improvement from C to B+."

 New Tutor

 "Mathematics major seeking a tutoring position.
-2 years of experience as a campus math lab tutor helping 10+ students per shift with calculus and statistics."
+2 years of experience as a campus math lab tutor providing one-on-one instruction to 10+ students per shift in calculus and statistics."

 Writing strong experience bullets